ThunderFly-aerospace/docs/avionics/TFRPM01/index.md

 ## Main Features

   * [Schmitt trigger input](https://en.wikipedia.org/wiki/Schmitt_trigger) to shape a non-uniform signal from the RPM sensing element.
-  * Offload the flight controller's MCU, by self-counting and storing the number of counted pulses in I²C accessible internal memory
+  * Offloads the flight controller's MCU by self-counting and storing the number of counted pulses in I²C-accessible internal memory
   * Input status LED indicator - for easy debugging of the mechanical configuration
   * Short circuit protection on the probe connector
   * Pass-through I²C connectors to allow a daisy chain of additional or multiple sensors